felias-fogg/dw-link/docs/quickstart.md

 If you want to debug your classic AVR chips without using Arduino IDE 2, consult the alternative quickstart guide for [AVR-GDB debugging](quickstart-AVR-GDB.md).

+***Windows users:*** Sorry, but the tool *dw-server.exe* appears to be judged as malware and will be deleted by the Windows Defender.
+I will try to find a workaround!

 ## What you need

 * Computer running Windows, macOS, or Linux (the *host*)